Types of Financial Aid and Assistance

 Purpose of Program

 To ease the burden of students who demonstrate a financial need.
 Funds may be awarded to students whom are deemed “in-state” and “out-of state.”
-“Financial need” is defined by Texas Higher Education Coordinating Board (THECB), as the difference between a student’s Cost of Attendance (COA) and Expected Family Contribution (EFC) using the United States Department of Education's federal methodology.
+“Financial need” is defined by Texas Higher Education Coordinating Board (THECB), as the difference between a student’s Cost of Attendance (COA) and Student Aid Index (SAI) using the United States Department of Education's federal methodology.
 Institutions have the flexibility to set additional eligibility requirements for TPEG funds through their documented institutional guidelines.

 Student Eligibility: